xolanintsibande/every-dashboard-begins-on-the-sales-floor/README.md

-# From the Sales Floor to Data-Driven Decisions
+# Every dashboard begins on the sales floor

 How Five Years in FMCG Retail Shaped the Way I Think About Business, Data and Decision-Making